You can bless your neighbors in your own community.

 Through our partnership with other organizations in downtown Chilliwack you can make life a little easier for struggling individuals and families.

 One of our local projects this year is to collect items on a "shopping list" given to us by Cyrus Center, the youth shelter and outreach program in downtown Chilliwack.
-Your gift can be brought to the church at any time during office hours or on Sundays.
-This project is part of our 500 Acts of Mercy we intend to complete this year in commemoration of the 500th Anniversary of the start of The Reformation.
+Cyrus Center provides shelter and an opportunity for youth to begin the journey to stable housing and a productive future.
+Your gifts can be brought to the church at any time during office hours or on Sundays.
+You may also support this work financially by donating to our "Local Relief Fund."

 Concordia Lutheran Mission Society has adopted some exciting Mission Projects for 2016.
 You can be assured that 100% of your donation goes to the project you choose to support.
 For more details or donation options go to www.concordiamissions.org Our congregation's project in 2017 will be to support the work of CLMS missionaries in Costa Rica.
 We have committed to raise $2,000 to assist their work this year which includes a child feeding program in Cartago, Costa Rica.

 Concordia Lutheran Mission Society (CLMS) is an independent mission society, chartered under the Corporations Act of Manitoba and registered as a charitable organization with Canada Revenue Agency.
 It holds auxiliary organization status with Lutheran Church-Canada.
 CLMS is "independent" in that it is self-governing, and not dependent on any other organization.
 However, it works closely with Lutheran Church-Canada and its partner churches around the world, to support various missionary, educational and social ministry projects.